About Feng Huang Dan Cong Tea

 • Picking and Roasting: After the tea season, the refining process of tea making starts with the tedious step of picking out old stems and leaves, usually taking months to finish.
 Then the “cleaned” teas are charcoal roasted over very dim ash fire for 6-10 hours.
 Many teas need to repeat this step, with at least three weeks resting time in between each roasting.

 The city of Chao Zhou, about two hours from Feng Huang, is actually the birthplace of the famous tea brewing method, Gong Fu Cha.
 The key to Gong Fu brewing is to use a lot of leaves, very little water and flash brew the tea, either using a gai wan or a small teapot.
 For a standard sized gai wan, the standard brewing dosage for Feng Huang Wu Long is 7 grams.
-Though generally fruity and floral, Feng Huang teas have the potential to get very bitter and tannic, and many of the locals sometimes prefer it that way.
+Though generally fruity and floral, Feng Huang loose leaf teas have the potential to get very bitter and tannic, and many of the locals sometimes prefer it that way.
 We recommend to not let the tea sit at all, and instead fill the gai wan with water and strain out with the liquid immediate.
 After five brews, the brewing time can be increased by a few seconds with each additional brew.

-If not using the Gong Fu method, we recommend 200°F water with 2 grams of tea per 8 ounce of water, brewing for two minutes.
+If not using the Gong Fu method, we recommend 200°F water with 2 grams of loose leaf tea per 8 ounce of water, brewing for two minutes.
 The leaves can be re-brewed at least 4 times.